-In the last 10 years, published graphite prices have fluctuated significantly, starting as low as US\$ 600 per tonne in 2004 (CIF main European ports), reaching a peak of around US \$3,500 in 2012 and decreasing back to around US\$ 1,250 in 2014.
-For the Feasibility Study, a 60-month weighed average price of \$ 1,905 /tonne FCA Baie-Comeau (from a CIF Europe price of US\$ 1,518 /tonne).
-An exchange rate of US\$ 0.77 per CA\$ 1.00 was used.
-Because of the increase in demand among others, Mason Graphite expects that the graphite prices will continue their long term upward trend.
+For this Feasibility Study Update, a 12-month weighed average price of \$1,933/tonne FCA Baie-Comeau (from an FOB China price of US\$1,190/tonne and an exchange rate of US\$0.76 per CA\$1.00) was used.
+Because of the increase in demand, among others, Mason Graphite expects that the graphite prices will continue their long-term upward trend.

-Mason Graphite has launched a technical study on the production of value added products based on Lac Guéret products.
+Mason Graphite has launched, in 2015, a technical study on the production of coated spherical natural graphite grades for Li-ion batteries based on Lac Guéret products.
 These products have more stringent technical specifications but command higher prices.
-Further processing like purification and micronization is required; in the case of Li-ion batteries, shape modification and surface coating are also necessary.
+Further processing like purification, micronization, shape modification and surface coating is required.
+The development program is now in the piloting stage for material production, which will be immediately followed by battery tests.
+Other value added products are also being developed.